 Kavekave is an is an annual fishing competition between two districts from one of the villages on the island.
 It's held over two days using a traditional island fishing method called “pakeke” (using a handline while anchored at sea) and “takayeu” (trolling).
 Four days prior to the tournament, the fishermen are forbidden to fish out in the ocean.
 This ritual is called “Na Tapu Te Moana”.The host vilage sets the rules and decides the type of taro to be cooked for the island feast at the end of the contest

-Photos: Pukapuka MP Tingika Elikana joins in the catch; children help clean the fish (Cook Islands News)
+Pukapuka MP Tingika Elikana lends a hand; children clean the fish (Photos: Cook Islands News)

 Once all the fish caught are counted, they're shared out equally and the women cook them in a traditional umu (underground oven).
 Any leftovers are shared between the “Kau Wowolo” - chiefs, pastors, Member of Parliament, mayor, Island Council, doctors, school principal and visitors.
 In 2022, a 98kg bluefin tuna was caught on the first day which island resident, Kolee Ting said was only the third of the species to be caught off the island.